jibinp/MGIoT-Website/README.md

 ## Gallery Page
-This page shows is a showcase of pictures showing our works.
+This page is a showcase of pictures showing our works.
 ![alt text](https://raw.githubusercontent.com/jibinp/MGIoT-Website/master/Pics/07_Gallery.png)